depanshu357/Bumble_Web_App/README.md

 - **Phoenix** (version 1.6 or above)
 - **PostgreSQL** (for database management)

-Please use an linux(ubuntu specifically) envivronment if possible
+Please use a linux(ubuntu specifically) envivronment if possible

 ### Installation